sonm-io/taskman/README.md

 You may see bot stats at http://localhost:8081 (you may change default port in config).

+Bot logs are in *./out/logs/monitor.log*.

-Bot logs are in *monitor.log*.
+Bot retrieve task logs on task fail or successfull finish.
+Logs are in *./out* folder.

-If you want to change order price, you may change config and run `sonmcli order purge`.
+If you want to change order price or hardware requirements, you may change config and run `sonmcli order purge`.

-Bot will close deals if task has failed to start.
+Bot will close deals if task has failed to start (and add worker to blacklist).
 Run command `sonmcli blacklist purge` to clear blacklist.